 Gardeners can bring excess produce to two locations to share with food pantry

-Donations from both collection sites will be taken to the CAPWN food pantry as part of the Cultivating Health Our Way (CHOW) program.
-The CHOW program and the Ever Green House in Gering have been partnering to supply the food pantry at the Community Action Partnership of Western Nebraska (CAPWN) with fresh produce.
-Vegetables are grown in a donation garden at the Ever Green House with the help of volunteers, Extension Master Gardeners, and the SNAP-Ed program of Scotts Bluff and Morrill Counties, and then delivered to the food pantry.
+Nebraska Extension’s CHOW program and the Ever Green House in Gering have partnered to supply fresh produce to food pantries operated by Community Action Partnership of Western Nebraska (CAPWN) and First Baptist Church.
+Vegetables are grown at the Ever Green House with the help of volunteers, Extension Master Gardeners, and the SNAP-Ed program of Scotts Bluff and Morrill Counties, then delivered to the food pantries.